dope-projects/open-source-chat/README.md

 The chatbot's functionality will be specifically tailored to handle conversations related to documents`(PDF, markdowns, html)`.
-Users will be able to ask questions, seek information, or request assistance regarding PDF-related topics.
+Users will be able to ask questions, seek information, or request assistance regarding docs-related topics.
 The chatbot will utilize the capabilities of GPT to comprehend user inputs and generate informative and contextually appropriate responses.

 ## Prerequisites